OCA/project/project_parent_task_filter/readme/ROADMAP.rst

-* An interesting option could be to show the number of subtasks of each parent task in the kanban view.
+* Rename the module name
+* Activate the configuration option to use subtasks
+* In Products of type Service add an option to create a subtask of an existing task